pixelinfinito/budibase-fullcalendar/README.md

 2. Open Budibase and navigate to the "Plugins" section.
 3. Click add plugin.
 4. Select GitHub source.
-5. Paste the link
+5. Put the link in the URL section

-The plugin will be installed automatically.
+<p>The plugin will be installed automatically.</p>

 ## Use